Properties

 # Not supported

-A few features are not supported in Obsidian:
+A few features are not currently supported in Obsidian:

-• Nested properties — to view nested properties, we recommend using the Source display.
+• Nested properties: To view nested properties, we recommend using the source mode.

-• Bulk-editing properties — this can be achieved with bulk-editing tools like VSCode, scripts, and community plugins.
+• Bulk-editing properties: For in-depth bulk editing outside of Properties view, we recommend using bulk-editing tools like VSCode, scripts, and community plugins.

 # Hotkeys